 - if you did not invest much time in customizing your settings, then manual re-creation of custom settings will likely avoid the trap completely.
 Otherwise, keep reading

 - if the restore has re-introducing the corruption (can test whether this is the case in SOLIDWORKS), then consider restoring from older backups until you find one that did not re-introduce the corruption.
-No need to reset the registry each time; the backup restore will overwrite those registry settings anyway
+No need to reset the registry each time, as each restore will overwrite those registry settings anyway

 - if you need to restore from a particular settings file that you suspect DOES contain the corruption, then you can experiment with the checkbox settings to isolate which one contains the corruption.
 That way, at least you get to restore most of the settings once you determine which checkbox needs to be left unchecked.
 With luck, you will have very little customization work left to do.
 You can even restore just that checkbox from an older settings file, and maybe completely save yourself any manual re-creation of your custom settings.

-NOTE: For those who are moderately or heavily invested in customizing SOLIDWORKS settings, we recommend maintaining a collection of custom settings files, with a new one saved out every once in a while, so that you have a good stock from which to restore when needed.
+NOTE: For those who are moderately or heavily invested in customizing SOLIDWORKS settings, we recommend maintaining a collection of custom settings files, with a new one saved out every once in a while especially when things are working well, so that you have a good stock from which to restore when needed.